Papatheodorou-Group/BENGAL/README.md

 3) `mean_counts` in adata.var computed by `sc.pp.calculate_qc_metrics` from [scanpy](https://github.com/scverse/scanpy).

 The .var_names of the raw count AnnData file should be ENSEMBL gene ids.
-The .X of the raw count AnnData file should be stored in dense matrix format.
+The .X of the raw count AnnData file should be stored in dense matrix format, if SeuratDisk is used for .h5ad/.h5seurat conversion.

 ## Run instructions: